Applications¶

 - Select the environment (Development by default)

 - Optionally, edit the root domain.
-By default, it's
+By default it is

 Step 4¶